Anne of York (daughter of Edward IV): Marriage

 Anne's marriage to Thomas Howard was not a happy one.
-Thomas had a relationship with Anne's lady-in-waiting Bess Holland, and all the children of the spouses predeceased them.
+Thomas had a relationship with Anne's lady-in-waiting Bess Holland, and all of their children predeceased them.
 The exact number and names of children born to Anne are unknown.
 Mary Anne Everett Green writes that the records of the Howard house indicate four children, of which only one child, a son named Thomas, lived long enough to be christened.
 Alison Weir dates Thomas's birth to about 1496 and death to 1508; Everett Green writes that the exact date of death is indicated on the boy's grave: 4 August 1508.
-James Panton reports that in addition to Thomas, Anne had two sons who died in infancy and a stillborn child, but Weir among the four children of Anna, in addition to Thomas, mentioned a son and two daughters—all three died before it became possible to christen them.
+James Panton reports that in addition to Thomas, Anne had two sons who died in infancy and a stillborn child, but Weir among the four children of Anne, in addition to Thomas, mentioned a son and two daughters—all three died before it became possible to christen them.
 Anne's son was buried at Lambeth in the Howard family crypt, where his grandfather's remains were later transferred.